loafey/master-thesis/Proposal/Presentation/1. SystemLevel.typ

 #pagebreak()
 == Functional programming to the rescue!
-But wouldn't automatic memory management require some sort of garbage collector?
+But does not functional programming require some sort of garbage collector?

 No!
 We could use linear types!